MystenLabs/sui/sdk/graphql-transport/README.md

 ### Pagination

-Page sizes and limits for paginated methods are based on the defaults and limits of the GraphQL API, so page sizes and limits may be different than those returned by the JSON Rpc API
+Page sizes and limits for paginated methods are based on the defaults and limits of the GraphQL API, so page sizes and limits may be different than those returned by the JSON RPC API